gregory-volkov/ml-homework/task_2/results.md

 # Task 2: SVM and kNN

 ## Optimal configuration
-The data was splitted on train and test sets with in proportion 80:20
+The data was splitted on train and test sets in proportion 80:20

 | Classifier  | Configuration                                                   |
 |-------------|-----------------------------------------------------------------|